-The focus and direction of Geography is to enhance the curriculum to ensure the that the children are able to compare and contrast localities making clear links between them.
-Their learning will also be enhanced by learning experiences other than lessons, trips, visitors, themed days etc. The children have shown that this is an area of the subject that they enjoy, fieldwork increases engagement in the theme.
-Alongside this is the development of geography teaching that is relevant to our children.
-The surrounding area has its own unique geography, both human and physical, which we could make more use of, to again increase enjoyment and engagement, making it more personal and relevant to the children.
-Ultimately, an exciting, progressive, engaging, relevant curriculum is the aim.
+The focus and direction of History is to enhance the curriculum to ensure the that the children are able to compare and contrast historical periods, making clear links.
+Their learning will also be enhanced by learning experiences other than lessons, trips, visitors, themed days etc. The children have shown that this is an area of the subject that they enjoy, it increases engagement in the theme.
+Alongside this is the development of history teaching that is relevant to our children.
+Leicester and Wigston have their own unique history which we could make more use of, to again increase enjoyment and engagement and make it more personal and relevant to the children.
+Ultimately, an exciting, progressive, engaging, relevant history curriculum is the aim.
 Other things to consider would be the further development and evolution of the themes themselves.
 New teachers in school will need support in using the scheme, however more experienced teachers will feel more confident in what they have to teach.
 This should allow them to move away from following the scheme prescriptively, as I believe that lessons are more effective when planning is adapted not only to suit the needs of the children as well as the style of the teacher.